nichkis/hs_shopping_cart/README.md

 1. More testing could be added to the db layer but due to the time constraints of this assignment I kept things as simple as possible.
 2. The remove-item and update-quatity endpoints I left as POST methods becasue HTML forms do not support DELETE and PUT so for the purposes of the user interaction with the frontend I made them as such.
-3. I tried to make things as interactive as possible with a UI on top but if this were built as purely a backend application I would have made things much more robust.